ResQ-X/website/public/files/legal.md

 ## Contact Us

-For any questions regarding our refund policy or legal matters, please contact us at: hello@resqx.ng
+For any questions regarding our refund policy or legal matters, please contact us at: support@resqx.ng